Critical geography: Origin

-Critical geography in the Anglo-American world rooted in the radical geography that emerged in the early 1970s.
+In this 1749 book, Cave uses examples of Eratosthenes, Hipparchus, and Ptolemy all correcting the errors of their predecessor before publishing their own work.

+In the 1970s, so-called "radical geographers" in the Anglo-American world began using the framework of critical geography to transform the scope of the discipline of geography in response to societal issues such as civil rights, environmental pollution, and war.
 Peet (2000) provides an overview of the evolution of radical and critical geography.
-In the early 1970s, radical geographers tried to transform the scope of the discipline of geography by responding to the great issues of the time: civil rights, environmental pollution, and war.
-The mid- to late-1970s saw ascending critiques of the quantitative revolution and the adoption of Marxist approach.
+The mid- to late-1970s saw ascending critiques of the quantitative revolution and the adoption of Marxist approaches through Marxist geography.
 The 1980s were marked by fissures between humanistic, feminist and Marxist streams, and a reversal of structural excess.
 In the late 1980s, critical geography emerged and gradually became a self-identified field.

 Although closely related, critical geography and radical geography are not interchangeable.
-Critical geography has two crucial departures from radical geography: (1) a rejection of the structural excess of Marxism, in accordance with the post-modern turn; and (2) an increasing interest in culture and representation, in contrast to radical geography’s focus on the economy.
+Critical geography has two crucial departures from radical geography: (1) a rejection of the structural excess of Marxism, in accordance with the post-modern turn; and (2) an increasing interest in culture and representation, in contrast to radical geography's focus on the economy.
 Peet (2000) notices a rapprochement between critical and radical geography after heated debate in the 1990s.
 Nevertheless, Castree (2000) posits that critical and radical geography entail different commitments.
 He contends that the eclipse of radical geography indicates the professionalization and academicization of Left geography, and therefore worries about the loss of the "radical" tradition.

 Common themes

-As a consequence of the post-modern turn, critical geography doesn’t have a unified commitment.
+As a consequence of the post-modern turn, critical geography doesn't have a unified commitment.
 Hubbard, Kitchin, Bartley, and Fuller (2002) asserts that critical geography has a diverse epistemology, ontology, and methodology, and does not have a distinctive theoretical identity.
 Nonetheless, Blomley (2006) identifies six common themes of critical geography, encompassing: